Justice Sustainable Development Strategy 2020 to 2023

 - Filing and serving materials electronically instead of by paper;

-- Reducing in-person attendances where counsel can appear by video or telephone (e.g. case management conferences and largely procedural hearings; uncontested motions)
+- Leverage alternate mechanisms, where appropriate, where counsel can appear by video or telephone (e.g. case management conferences and largely procedural hearings; uncontested motions)

 Strategic Environmental Assessment (SEA)

-In addition to the work undertaken under the framework of the sustainable development program, the Department of Justice will continue to ensure that its decision making process includes consideration of FSDS goals and targets through its SEA process.
+Justice Canada will continue to ensure that its decision-making process includes consideration of FSDS goals and targets through its SEA process.
 An SEA for a policy, plan or program proposal includes an analysis of the impacts of the given proposal on the environment, including on relevant FSDS goals and targets.

 Justice has established a single-window hub for SEA guidance and tools to facilitate early reflection on environmental considerations in the development of advice for Ministers and/or Cabinet.
 The SEA questionnaire and guidelines provide a customized, step-by-step procedure that enables Justice Canada employees not only to complete the SEA preliminary scan and detailed SEA (if required), but understand the context and rationale underpinning this activity.